pythondeploy/aws-lambda/README.rst

    .. code-block:: ini

-    # Python path to the WSGI application that will handle Http requests.
+    # Python path to the WSGI application that will handle HTTP requests.
     PD_WSGI_APPLICATION=my_django_project.wsgi.application

     # Python path to the handler for SQS events.